pbiggar/phc/doc/manual/install.rst

 PHP ``embed SAPI`` installation instructions
 --------------------------------------------

-If you do not intend to compile PHP code using |phc|, you may <link linkend=install.instructions>skip</link> this section.
+If you do not intend to compile PHP code using |phc|, you may :ref:`skip <install.instructions>` this section.

 In order to compile code, |phc| must have the PHP embed SAPI available, which is typically not available via standard package managers.
 The embed SAPI is